LeeviSuominen/Adventure-Game/README.md

 Unity's new input system

 # Features
-Implemented save points to different locations of the map
+Implemented save points to different locations on the map

 Used JSON to save data of the current game situation when player touches the save points including current health, current location